DarkOrbit: Rank Points

 Rank points are also based on a mathematical formula that is figured by a variety of factors, such as experience, level, honor, quests finished, Ships Points destroyed, Alien Points destroyed, and the player's ship type.
 There are also factors that will reduce the player's rank points such as times destroyed, own company kills, radiation zone destructions, and phoenix (starter) ships destroyed.
 Rank Points do not show up in the hall of fame.

 Economy

-DarkOrbit uses two types of currencies: credits and uridium.
+DarkOrbit uses two types of currencies: Credits and Uridium.
 Uridium, common abbreviated "Uri", is more valuable and harder to obtain.
-Some types of equipment and ammunition can be purchased using credits, however the most valuable or "elite" items can only be bought with uridium.
-However, for some of those elite items, there is an option to bid using credits.
-This auction system is used to control inflation of credits.
+Some types of equipment and ammunition can be purchased using credits, however the most valuable or "Elite" items can only be bought with uridium; the term "Full-Elite" refers to players who have fully equipped their ship with Elite items.
+For some of these Elite items, there is an option to bid using Credits in an auction system, which is used to control the inflation of Credits.

 Many new items are not offered in trade.
 The P.E.T.
-10 is a highly priced drone that increases with costs as the player levels it up.
-Ship designs are also available in the auction.However,certain valuable equipment such as Drone designs or Elite laser ammo are not available in the auction.
+10 is a highly priced drone that increases in costs as the player levels it up.
+Ship designs are also available in the auction.
+However, certain valuable equipment such as Drone designs or Elite laser ammo are only available in the regular Store.

-Uridium can be purchased in exchange for real money via PayPal, credit card, or another method of payment.
-Uridium can't be traded.
+Uridium can be purchased in exchange for real money via PayPal, credit card, or another method of payment, and can't be traded.